 The judges could not decide on one winner for the poster award so we have two best posters:

-Beta Beta Beta would also like to thank our judges:
+Beta Beta Beta, the Biology Honorary, would also like to thank our judges:

-Prof. Sabrina Grondhuis (Department of Psychology) and Dr. Sabrice Guerrier (Department of Biology).
+Dr. Beth Hussa (Department of Biology) and Dr. Craig Barnett (Department of Biology).

-Thank you again to all of our participants for making thi such a fantastic (and well-attended) symposium!
+Thank you again to all of our participants for making this such a fantastic (and well-attended!) symposium.
 We all look forward to seeing more great research from you next year!

 Beta Beta Beta's 2014-15 Officers: